-For this example, when the recovered clock is lost, the goal is to set the VCXO to Vcc / 2 until the recovered clock returns.
+For this example, when the recovered clock is lost, the goal is to set the VCXO to Vcc/2 until the recovered clock returns.
 Holdover Mode contains detailed information on how to program holdover.

-To achieve the above goal, fixed holdover is used.
+To achieve the above goal, fixed holdover will be used.
 Program:

-- HOLDOVER_MODE = 2 (Holdover enabled)
+- HOLDOVER MODE = 2 (Holdover enabled)

 - EN_TRACK = 0 (Tracking disabled)

 - EN_MAN_DAC = 1 (Use manual DAC for holdover voltage value)

-- MAN_DAC = 512 (Approximately Vcc / 2)
+- MAN_DAC = 512 (Approximately Vcc/2)

 - DISABLE_DLD1_DET = 0 (Use PLL1 DLD = Low to start holdover)